ItsAlonPlayz/GoldVault/README.md

 # Installation
 1. Install [SMAPI](https://smapi.io/).
-2. Download the latest release of GoldVault from [here]
+2. Download the latest release of GoldVault from `here`.
 3. Extract the contents of the downloaded zip file into your Stardew Valley `Mods` folder.

 # Usage